 Buy Discounted Gift Cards

-In some cases, discounted gift card sites will mail you a physical gift card, but you can also buy printable cards and redemption codes that can be used online.
-Discounted gift cards can also be found on eBay, but shoppers should watch the tax and shipping charges to make sure they’re getting good deals.
+In some cases, discounted gift card sites will mail you a physical gift card, but you can also buy printable cards and redemption codes to use online.
+Discounted gift cards can also be found on eBay, but shoppers should watch for taxes and shipping charges to make sure they’re getting good deals.

 Ask for What You Want